imindMan/arch-config/README.md

 Copy that link and download the .tar file from Google Drive.

-Unzip it by using: `tar –xvzf config.tar` and then replace the output folder to the ~/.config directory
+Unzip it by using: `tar –xf config.tar` and then replace the output folder to the ~/.config directory

 Move on to extra installation